-In the previous article, we covered learning process of ANNs using gradient descent.
+In the previous article, we covered the learning process of ANNs using gradient descent.
 However, in the last few sentences, I’ve mentioned that some rocks were left unturned.
-Specifically, explanation of backpropagation algorithm was skipped.
+Specifically, explanation of the backpropagation algorithm was skipped.
 Also, I’ve mentioned it is a somewhat complicated algorithm and that it deserves the whole separate blog post.
 So here it is, the article about backpropagation!
 Don’t get me wrong you could observe this whole process as a black box and ignore its details.
 You will still be able to build Artificial Neural Networks using some of the libraries out there.
 However, knowing details will definitely put more light on the whole topic of whole learning mechanism of ANNs and give you a better understanding of it.
 So, let’s dive into it!

 Like the majority of important aspects of Neural Networks, we can find roots of backpropagation in the 70s of the last century.
-However, this concept was not appreciated until in 1986. when David Rumelhart, Geoffrey Hinton, and Ronald Williams published their paper.
+However, this concept was not appreciated until 1986. when David Rumelhart, Geoffrey Hinton, and Ronald Williams published their paper.
 Here they presented this algorithm as the fastest way to update weights in the ANNs, and today it is one of the most important components in ANNs learning process.
-One of the main tasks of backpropagation is to give us information how quickly the error changes when weights are changed.
+One of the main tasks of backpropagation is to give us information on how quickly the error changes when weights are changed.
 Behind the scenes, it uses partial derivates of the cost function for each weight – ∂C/∂w, where C is the cost function, ie. function that we use to calculate the error, and w is the weight of the specific connection.
 Before we go any further let’s set some assumptions regarding cost function necessary for this algorithm to work.

 Cost Function Assumptions